 But it’s not all about online.
 Presenting your criteria and establishing a personal rapport with local lettings agents could put you at the front of the queue when an ideal home comes up for rent.

-In fact, in areas where competition among renters is toughest – such as London – some properties don’t even make it online.
+In fact, in areas where competition among renters is toughest – the capital for example – some properties don’t even make it online.
 Instead they are snapped up by savvy renters who the lettings agent has promised to telephone first.

 3. Be ready to jump

 When you’ve found your perfect rental home, make sure you are ready to jump and seal the deal.
 This might mean paying a holding deposit to have the property taken off the market.
 The amount varies but one weeks’ rent is typical.